 How will you help me to support my child’s learning?

 - Teachers suggest ways of supporting all children’s learning through the curriculum newsletters, (sent out termly) and on the website.
 The class teacher may suggest additional ways of supporting your child’s learning through a note in the reading contact book, at parent’s evening or by arranging a meeting with you.

-- Mrs Julia Feeley (Acting Assistant Head teacher and Inclusion Leader) or Mrs Beth Bennett (SENCo) may meet with you to discuss how to support your child.
+- Julia Feeley (Assistant Head teacher and Inclusion Leader) or Mrs. Beth Bennett (SENCo) may meet with you to discuss how to support your child.
 This would normally follow on from when a child has been assessed or discussed at a Review Meeting.

-- Mrs Brooke Oates (Learning Mentor) may meet with you to discuss strategies to use if there are problems with a child’s behaviour/emotional needs.
+- Brooke Oates (Welfare and Safeguarding Lead) may meet with you to discuss strategies to use if there are problems with a child’s behaviour/emotional needs.